Skip to main content

 Overland water coverage is a smart addition to any home insurance policy.
 Compare quotes with water damage coverage today to make sure you're getting the protection for your home.

-If water is seeping into any basement, finished or not, it may be worth the cost to waterproof your basement.
-Water in the walls can freeze, thaw, and damage your foundation which can lead to even more significant issues.
-It can also seep into wood, causing rot.
-The best way to waterproof your basement is to have a trench dug around your home and a waterproof membrane installed against the foundation.
+If there is a risk of water seeping into your basement, it’s likely worth the cost to waterproof it and avoid other challenges.
+For example, trapped water in the walls can freeze and thaw, damaging your foundation or seep into wood and cause rot.
+The best way to waterproof your property is to dig a trench around your home and install a waterproof membrane against the foundation.

 Will overland water affect you?